-How to Apply: Interested psychologists (or associated clinicians) who meet the eligibility requirements should send a cover letter and curriculum vita to Robert S. Kern, Ph.D. (e-mail: rkern@ucla.edu).
+How to Apply: Interested psychologists (or associated clinicians) who meet the eligibility requirements should send a cover letter and curriculum vita to Amy M. Jimenez, PhD (amjimenez@ucla.edu).
 The cover letter should specify the reasons for your interest in this particular fellowship training program, a brief overview of your previous clinical and research experiences, and how you see this program promoting your professional and career goals.

 Other Information: Our fellowship is an equal opportunity training program.
-Hence, we strive to create a diverse training group and consider minority status to be a beneficial factor in achieving this goal.
-Thus, we give weight to minority status in our selection rankings.
-Applications are currently being accepted for the postdoctoral fellowship position beginning in September 2022.
-Deadline for receipt of application materials is January 31, 2022.
+We strive to create an inclusive and diverse training environment and consider marginalized group status to be a beneficial factor in achieving this goal.
+Thus, we give weight to marginalized group status (based on race, ethnicity, sexual orientation, and gender diversity) in our selection rankings.
+Applications are currently being accepted for the postdoctoral fellowship position beginning in September 2024.
+Deadline for receipt of application materials is November 30, 2023.